Music of Brittany: Vocal music

 Kan ha diskan (roughly translated as call and response singing) is probably the most common type of Breton vocal music, and is the most typical style to accompany dance music.
 It has become perhaps the most integral part of the Breton roots revival, and was the first genre of Breton music to gain some mainstream success, both in Brittany and abroad.
 Such material is most often in the Breton language, but sometimes in French or another, depending on the target audience.

 The lead singer is the kaner, and the second singer is the diskaner.
 The kaner sings a phrase, and the diskaner sings the last few lines with the kaner, then repeats it alone until the same last few lines, when the kaner again joins in.
 The phrase's repetition is changed slightly in each execution.
 Kan ha diskan can be songs about any subject, but must meet one of a number of meters used in folk dances, mostly line or round.
-Vocables, or nonsense syllables (typically tra la la la leh no), are sometimes used to drag outlines.
+Vocables, or nonsense syllables (typically tra la la la leh no), are sometimes used to drag out lines.
 Usually, a kan ha diskan lasts from 5 to 20 minutes.

 In addition to the Goadecs, the singer Loeiz Ropars was largely responsible for maintaining Kan Ha Diskans vitality in the middle of the 20th century, and the 1960s and 1970s revivalists drew largely on his work.
 They also venerated performers like Ar Vreudeur Morvan and Les soeurs Goadec/Ar c'hoarezed Goadeg.
 During the folk revival, aspiring musicians sought out elder teachers from whom to learn kan ha diskan, generally being viewed as successful when the student can act as a diskaner to their mentor.
 Teachers of this era included Marcel Guilloux and Yann-Fanch Kemener.

 It was, however, Ropars who adapted the fest-noz, a "night party" in rural communities, for a new type of fest-noz (amplification for the singers), and set the stage for the folk revival.